fabioberger/data-structures/README.md

 Data Structures Implemented in Go
 ---------------------------------

 While brushing up on implementing different data structures, I decided to write a simple version of each in Golang.
+The queue and stack are both implemented using the singly linked list.

 # Installation